marioroy/mandelbrot-python/README.md

     --num-threads=ARG  number of threads to use: auto

   CUDA Options (mandel_cuda):
-    --compiler-bindir  directory in which the C compiler resides (or) specify the compiler executable name
+    --ccbin            directory in which the C compiler resides (or) specify the compiler executable name

   GPU Options (mandel_cuda, mandel_ocl):
     --fma=ARG          select fused-multiply-add flag [0,1]: 0